 A variety of products draw upon the NPDC.
-Products published by the AIHW that are based primarily on data from the NPDC include:
+Products published by the AlHW that are based primarily on data from the NPDC include:

-- Australia's mothers and babies annual report (e.g. AIHW 2018) - perinatal data visualisations - National Core Maternity Indicators reports and data visualisations.
+- Australia's mothers and babies annual report (e.g. AlHW 2019) - Australia's mothers and babies data visualisations - National Core Maternity Indicators reports and data visualisations.

-Ad hoc data are also available from the AIHW on request (charges apply to recover costs).
+Ad hoc data are also available from the AlHW on request (charges apply to recover costs).

-Data for this indicator are published in a number of reports, including annually in the National Indigenous Reform Agreement and National Healthcare Agreement performance information reports (which are available on the Productivity Commission website) and the Australia's mothers and babies reports, and biennially in reports such as the Aboriginal and Torres Strait Islander Health Performance Framework report, and the Overcoming Indigenous Disadvantage: key indicators reports (e.g. SCRGSP 2016).
+Data for this indicator are published in a number of reports, including annually in the National Indigenous Reform Agreement performance information reports and in the Report on Government Services (which are available on the Productivity Commission website) and the Australia's mothers and babies reports, and biennially in reports such as the Aboriginal and Torres Strait Islander Health Performance Framework report.